Our-Unique-Game/Stranger-Danger/Formal-elements.md

 * Traps require specific items to set up.
 * Game alerts players of thieves’ proximity to allow time for setup.
+* the player will have totorial in the beginig of expaining the game.

 ### 5. Resources

 * Trap Materials: Found or combined in rooms.
 * Alerts: Notifications of nearby thieves.
+* the playes has inventory of his tools.

 ### 6. Conflicts